woodpecker-kit/woodpecker-npm/doc/docs.md

       ## NPM tag to use when publishing packages. this will cover package.json version field.
       npm-tag: alpha # NPM publish option to avoid tag being marked as latest, commonly used are beta, alpha, next, etc.
       # use `npm-tag` to replace package.json version by VCS commit, when tag name not `latest` or `next` (v1.6.+)
-      npm-auto-prerelase: true
+      npm-auto-prerelease: true
-      npm-force-tag: true # NPM enable this will check the prefix of the prerelase version by semver, when tag name not `latest` or `next`
+      npm-force-tag: true # NPM enable this will check the prefix of the prerelease version by semver, when tag name not `latest` or `next`
       ## NPM scoped package access
       npm-access: foo
       ## folder containing package.json, empty will use workspace